Annibale Carracci

 Annibale Carracci (/kəˈrɑːtʃi/ kə-RAH-chee, /UKalsokəˈrætʃi/ kə-RATCH-ee, /it/; November 3, 1560 – July 15, 1609) was an Italian painter and instructor, active in Bologna and later in Rome.
-Along with his brother Agostino and cousin Ludovico (with whom he also worked collectively), Annibale was one of the progenitors, if not founders of a leading strand of the Baroque style, borrowing from styles from both north and south of their native city, and aspiring for a return to classical monumentality, but adding a more vital dynamism.
+Along with his younger brother Agostino Carracci and elder cousin Ludovico Carracci (with whom he also worked collectively), Annibale was one of the progenitors, if not founders of a leading strand of the Baroque style, borrowing from styles from both north and south of their native city, and aspiring for a return to classical monumentality, but adding a more vital dynamism.
 Painters working under Annibale at the gallery of the Palazzo Farnese would be highly influential in Roman painting for decades.